huytrao/end2end-conv-accel-verify/README.md

 ## How Does the Simulated AI Chip (DUT) Work?

-Imagine that instead of building an expensive physical chip, we write a C++ program that "mimics" exactly how that chip would behave.
+Imagine that instead of building an expensive physical chip, I write a C++ program that "mimics" exactly how that chip would behave.
 This is like an architect creating a 3D model of a house on a computer before actually building it.
 It allows to find design issues earlier and more cheaply.

 My simulated chip is designed to be extremely fast and power-efficient, so it has two key characteristics: